sinzlab/nnfabrik/docs/01tutorial.rst

 The Fabrikant Table
 ---------------------------------------
-Fabrikant tables keeps a record of the users that interact with a specific schema.
+The Fabrikant table keeps a record of the users that interact with a specific schema.
 It is simply an extra level of information to know who is accountable for the entries in the Dataset, Model, and Trainer tables. simply add your information as follows: ::